Camilla Beeput

 Camilla Marie Beeput (born 9 September 1981) is an English stage, television and film actress and singer.

-Winner of the Next Generation, Voice of a Women Award (2015), Beeput was first discovered on Fame Academy in 2002 and has gone on to release music with rapper Erick Sermon, sing duets with Lionel Richie and play leads in West End musicals West Side Story and Daddy Cool.
-She was most recently seen in the critically acclaimed Sky Atlantic series Save Me with Lennie James and Stephen Graham and Sky One's Sick Note with Rupert Grint and Lindsay Lohan.
-Beeput is also known for her roles in Peep Show and Grantchester.
+Winner of the Next Generation, Voice of a Woman Award (2015), Beeput was first discovered on Fame Academy in 2002 and has gone on to release music with rapper Erick Sermon, sing duets with Lionel Richie, and play leads in West End musicals West Side Story and Daddy Cool.
+As of 2017, she was most recently seen in the critically acclaimed Sky Atlantic series Save Me with Lennie James and Stephen Graham and Sky One's Sick Note with Rupert Grint and Lindsay Lohan.
+Beeput is also known for her roles in Peep Show and Grantchester, and for her voice acting role in Doctor Who portraying Nova, companion of the Ninth Doctor.

 Early life

 Beeput was born in Westminster, London and raised in Brent.
 She attended Bentley Wood High School.

 Career

 Theatre

 She was spotted by theatre director Paul Kerryson while participating in the first season of the BBC reality television series Fame Academy in 2002.